bytesparrow/moodle-composer-base/README.md

 In addition: with every Moodle-Upgrade I had problems with custom files being deleted from Moodle - this is composer specific.
 This is what the "keepfiles"-directive is for to avoid some headaches.

+## Unpacked in a wrong directory?
+Maybe sth is wrong.
+You can compare the definition in this composer.json with the data in https://github.com/composer/installers/blob/main/src/Composer/Installers/MoodleInstaller.php

 > [!WARNING]
 > This project is in a very early state.
 Use at your own risk.
 When it's production-ready it will be published as a real composer-package.